manolaz/solana-Confidential-Balances-Sample/docs/open_questions.md

    - Would Issuer use a single global auditor key or prefer multiple auditor keys for different jurisdictions?
    - Does Issuer require a nuanced approach where certain transfers remain publicly visible while others are confidential?

-5. Operational Scale & Performance  321180379
+5. Operational Scale & Performance
-   - How many transactions per second does Issuer anticipate for $PYUSD if confidential transfers are enabled?
+   - How many transactions per second does an Issuer anticipate if confidential transfers are enabled?
    - Are there concerns about transaction sizes, or the additional overhead of proof accounts, for high-volume usage?
    - What internal performance metrics or service-level agreements (SLAs) does Issuer expect to meet?